 - If a local agency determines to hold in-person meetings, offering the public the opportunity to attend via a call-in option or an internet-based service option is recommended, when possible, to give those at higher risk of and/or higher concern about COVID-19 an alternative to participating in person.

 - If a local agency holds in person meetings, a written safety protocol should be developed and followed.
-It is recommended that the protocol require social distancing – i.e., six feet of separation between attendees – and face masking of all attendees in compliance with Order of the Health Officer of the County of Sonoma C19-25.
+It is recommended that the protocol require social distancing and face masking of all attendees.

-- If a local agency holds in person meetings, seating arrangements should allow for staff and members of the public to easily maintain at least six-foot distance from one another at all practicable times.
+- If a local agency holds in person meetings, seating arrangements should allow for staff and members of the public to easily maintain social distancing from one another at all practicable times.

 - Consider holding public meetings outdoors.
 Increasing scientific consensus is that outdoor airflow reduces the risk of COVID-19 transmission compared to indoor spaces.
 Hosting events outdoors also may make it easier to space staff and members of the public at least six feet apart.